 This may seem like a sad to some, and maybe everyone isn't ready to accept that Chloe is paralyzed, but please remember: Chloe isn't broken.
 Chloe is perfect.
 She has the happiest life, she is surrounded by love and toys and accommodations that make it easy for her to get around.
 She is happy, and the only sad thing about her life is how much we force our expectations onto her.
 To her, and now to us, she is already perfect.

-WHERE ARE THEY NOW: Chloe is heading to San Francisco soon to meet her forever family including her new big brother, Doogie!
+WHERE ARE THEY NOW: Chloe headed to San Francisco to be with her forever family including her new big brother, Doogie!
 You can watch her new west coast adventures and grow up on her Instagram _gochloego_!